EyasuTeshome/shifttracker/job-search/revisit-your-behavioral-grid.md

 In a behavioral grid, you analyze how to use the situations or projects you have participated in as a context for answering questions during interviews.
 Also, you can plan your responses in the SAR framework (situation, action, result) framework.
 Then, during an interview, you can use this preliminary exercise as a reference to structure your answers and showcase your skills and strengths compellingly to leave a good impression on recruiters.

 In the core program, you created the first version of your behavioral grid and received feedback from a career coach.
 Since then, you have worked on other projects and learned different skills.
-Revising your behavioral grid is a good idea because you will now be dedicated to the job searching process and will probably be invited soon to interviews.
+Revising your behavioral grid is a good idea because you will now be dedicated to the job searching process and will probably be invited to interviews soon.

 ## Exercise